 Paul also paid for Michael’s wedding ceremony after Michael’s wife refused to elope!
 Paul adored and admired Michael’s wife, who is not from this country.
 She, in turn, adored Paul and often traveled, even without Michael, to visit Paul, pray with him and give Paul the love that only a daughter could provide.

 Enter The Leathernecks M/C (LMCI) – Mad Dog Chapter “Sergeant Paul Ehline Annual Ride.”

 Upon Paul’s recent death, Michael turned to his USMC brothers.
 Having met the “Mad Dogs” at a Redondo Beach Street Fair, Michael reached out years later upon Paul’s passing and asked that they help give Paul a memorial ceremony worthy of such a legit Marine.
 In short order, the Leathernecks M/C agreed to conduct a ceremony at the Lytle Creek Gun Range.
 The rest is history.

 Paul was a good Marine and looked after his troops and only child, Michael.
 Now Michael has seen fit to surround his father with true brothers, establishing the Sergeant Paul Ehline Annual Ride.
-The goal behind the ride is to raise awareness about PTSD and cancer due to toxic chemical exposure while on active duty.
+The ride aims to raise awareness about PTSD and cancer due to toxic chemical exposure while on active duty.

-The Leathernecks M/C (LMCI) and its brothers, by honoring Paul in such a way, have set an example for Michael’s children and wife of duty, honor, and country.
+By honoring Paul in such a way, the Leathernecks M/C (LMCI) and its brothers have set an example for Michael’s children and wife of duty, honor, and country.
 The legacy of this warrior will live on forever.
-Marines die, that’s what we’re here for.
+Marines die; that’s what we’re here for.
 But Paul Ehline will live forever in the blood of his offspring.
-And each year, the Leathernecks riders will honor him as well as the Marines Paul loved so much.
+And each year, the Leathernecks riders will honor him, and the Marines Paul loved so much.